Tomb Raider: Chronicles

-Tomb Raider Chronicles is an action-adventure platform video game developed by Core Design and published in 2000 by Eidos Interactive for PlayStation, Microsoft Windows and Dreamcast.
-Following Tomb Raider: The Last Revelation, series protagonist Lara Croft is presumed dead, and a group of friends attend a memorial service at her home to recount tales of her earlier exploits.
+Tomb Raider: Chronicles is an action-adventure video game developed by Core Design and published by Eidos Interactive.
+It was first released for PlayStation, Windows, and Dreamcast in 2000, then on Mac OS the following year.
+It is the fifth instalment in the Tomb Raider series.
+The narrative continues from Tomb Raider: The Last Revelation with archaeologist-adventurer Lara Croft presumed dead, and three friends recall adventures from her early career.
 Gameplay follows Lara through linear levels, solving puzzles and fighting enemies.
 Some levels incorporate additional gameplay elements such as stealth.

-Despite the presumed death of Lara Croft in The Last Revelation, Core Design was told by Eidos to continue the series; while a new team worked on The Angel of Darkness for the PlayStation 2, a veteran team developed Chronicles based on concepts cut from The Last Revelation.
-Chronicles received mixed reviews from critics, being cited as running out of ideas for the series on the original PlayStation engine, and is remembered as one of the weakest Tomb Raider games, and at 1.5 million units is one of the worst-selling games in the series.
+Despite the intended death of Lara Croft in The Last Revelation, Core Design was told by Eidos to continue the series; while a new team began work on The Angel of Darkness for the PlayStation 2, a veteran team developed Chronicles based on concepts cut from The Last Revelation.
+It was to be the last Tomb Raider built on the original engine, with the team having little enthusiasm for the project.

+Chronicles received mixed reviews, with critics generally noting a lack of new ideas and mechanics.
+It is remembered as one of the weakest Tomb Raider games, and at 1.5 million copies sold, is one of the worst-selling games in the series.
+A remastered version of the game was included in Tomb Raider IV–VI Remastered, released in 2025.